John Mole (poet)

-John Mole (born 1941) is an English poet for adults and children, born in Taunton.
-Some of his poems present political issues to young people.
+John Douglas Mole (born 1941) is an English poet for adults and children, born in Taunton.
 He is also a jazz clarinetist.
+Mole graduated from Magdalene College, Cambridge University, and began his career as a teacher.
+With the poet Peter Scupham he was co-editor of the Mandeville Press publishing house in Hitchin.
+He married the artist Mary Norman.
+His papers are preserved at Cambridge University Library.

 Poetry

-Mole has won several prizes for his poetry, including an Eric Gregory Award, the Cholmondeley Award, and the Signal Award for children's poetry.
-He is a writer in residence at Magdalene College, Cambridge and a poet in residence to the Poets Society in the City of London.
-He is also a poet in residence for the Poet in the City charity scheme.
+Mole has won several prizes for his poetry, including an Eric Gregory Award (1970), the Cholmondeley Award, and the Signal Award for children's poetry.
+He was a writer in residence at Magdalene College, Cambridge and a poet in residence to the Poets Society in the City of London.
+He was also a poet in residence for the Poet in the City charity scheme.

 Mole's many poems for children include "Variations on an Old Rhyme" and "The Balancing Man".
 Both of these discuss political issues in a way that points out their relevance to young people.

 Treatment is a string of poems that amounts to a personal response to a course of chemotherapy he underwent.

 A reading of his poetry for the Poetry Archive appeared on CD.
 It was made on 30 April 2003 at the Audio Workshop, London, and produced by Richard Carrington.
-His three published volumes of verse have been The Love Horse (Eric Morten, 1973), A Partial Light (Dent, 1975) and On a Ship (Secker & Warburg, 1979).
+His published volumes of verse include The Love Horse (Eric Morten, 1973), A Partial Light (Dent, 1975) and Our Ship (Secker & Warburg, 1979).